Aniketsatpathy/AI-Cybersecurity-Threat-Detection-System/README.md

 ## 📋 Overview

 An advanced AI-based cybersecurity system designed to detect cyber threats in network traffic using machine learning algorithms and real-time anomaly detection.
-This system leverages ensemble methods to identify suspicious patterns and unknown threats that traditional security systems often miss.
+This system leverages ensemble methods to identify both known and unknown threats with exceptional accuracy.

 **Primary Use Cases:**
 - Security Operations Centers (SOC)